 The General Assembly should require MDE to propose regulations for a Low Carbon Fuel Standard - similar to the programs in CA and OR - to reduce the carbon intensity of motor fuels distributed in the state.
 This would be an important near-term action to reduce emissions from internal combustion light-, medium-, and heavy-duty vehicles, which will be on the road for decades to come since the transition to ZEVs will take time.

 The General Assembly should require new and existing multi-family buildings to install EV charging equipment and provide funding to help existing buildings meet the requirements.
 Installing EV charging infrastructure is considerably more cost-efficient and less disruptive at the time of new construction than as a later retrofit.
 The General Assembly should direct the Department of Labor to develop regulations that would require certain percentages of parking spaces in new and existing multi-family buildings to accommodate EV charging stations.

+The MCEC, in collaboration with MDOT, should produce a roadmap for integrating vehicle-to-grid, vehicle-to-building, and vehicle-to-microgrid infrastructure and the legislature should provide the necessary funds for this effort in its 2023 Session, including for pilot programs.

+Rebates should also be directed at lawn maintenance companies for conversion of gasoline equipment to battery-operated equipment, as well as for the necessary chargers at these businesses.
+This will produce significant health and environmental benefits over and above personal vehicle electrification.

 Increase support for alternative transportation to reduce vehicle miles traveled